-D.Where no time limit has been proposed by the Steering Comm the chair must propose one.
+C. Where no time limit has been proposed by the steering committee, the chair must propose one.

-E. Speaking rights are limited to delegates, seated alternates, and NAC members.
-Special speaking rights will be give to the authors of ducuments, amendments, etc for the session involved.
-Ovservers, who notify the chair, will be given speaking rights at the end of each session, time permitting.
+D. Speaking rights are limited to delegates, seated alternates, CC and EC members.
+Special speaking rights will be given to the authors of documents, amendments, etc. for the session involved.

-IX.
-Miscellaneous Points:
+X. Miscellaneous Points.

-A. Pint of personal privilege: to be used only when where is an impairment to participation whe in the meeting such as a draft, high noise level, etc. It may NOT Be used as a way of getting the floor if verbally attacked or even slandered by another speaker.
+A. Point of personal privilege: to be used only when there is an impairment to participation in the meeting such as a draft, high noise level, etc. It may not be used as a way of getting the floor if verbally attacked or even slandered by another speaker.